bar9/rust-course-2025-11-20/mdbook/src/transfer/23_embedded_hal.md

 # Chapter 23: Embedded HAL - Hardware Register Access & Volatile Memory

-## Learning Objectives
-- Understand why volatile access is critical for memory-mapped I/O
-- Master raw register manipulation with `ptr::read_volatile` and `ptr::write_volatile`
-- Use SVD2Rust to generate type-safe peripheral access crates
-- Implement safe abstractions over unsafe hardware access
-- Apply embedded HAL traits for portable embedded code
-- Build drivers that work across different microcontrollers
+This chapter covers hardware abstraction in embedded Rust, focusing on memory-mapped I/O, volatile access patterns, and the embedded-hal ecosystem.
+These concepts are essential for writing safe, portable embedded code.

 ## Part 1: Why Volatile Access Matters

 ### The Compiler Optimization Problem

-When you write to a memory location in regular code, the compiler assumes it has complete control over that memory.
-It can optimize away "redundant" reads and writes:
+When accessing regular memory, the compiler assumes it has complete control and can optimize away "redundant" operations:

 ```rust
 // Regular memory access - compiler can optimize